Runnable/docs/databases-datastores/databases/_posts/2016-12-12-how-to-clone-your-local-database-for-use-on-runnable.md

 ---
-title: How To Clone Your Local Database for Use on Runnable
+title: How to Clone Your Local Database for Use on Runnable
 short: Clone Local Database
 category: database-datastore
 order: 5